deadlydog/New-NuGetPackage/docs/CheckAndChangePowerShellsExecutionPolicy.md

-# Check and Change PowerShell's Execution Policy

-## Check PowerShell's Current Execution Policy
+# Check PowerShell's Current Execution Policy

 To check what your current PowerShell execution policy is set to: